AI Use Cases/Software

 How does Revenue Institute ensure data security and compliance during the AI expense auditing process?

-They support GDPR and CCPA compliance through data encryption, audit logging, and allowing you to define data residency rules for EU customer data.
+The system supports GDPR and CCPA compliance through data encryption, audit logging, and data residency rules you define for EU customer data.
+Your expense data stays under your existing access controls and never trains models used by other companies.

 Related Frameworks & Solutions